webappio/docs/home/010_open_source_chat_example.md

 ### Beyond preview environments

-LayerCI is well suited to creating per-branch links of webapps, but that's far from the only thing it can do.
+Layer is well suited to creating per-branch links of webapps, but that's far from the only thing it can do.

-Check out the [Advanced Workflows](/docs/advanced-workflows) section to how polyrepositories, inheritance, and more can be set up with LayerCI.
+Check out the [Advanced Workflows](/docs/advanced-workflows) section to how polyrepositories, inheritance, and more can be set up with Layer.